dalgaaf/os-summit-sydney-distros/markdown/suse.md

 </tr>
 </table>

-Note: Monasca will be soon available
+Note: Designate is "package only"

 <!-- Slide -->